markope/crossbarwww/website/crossbario/iotcookbook/Intel-Edison-Setup.md

 ## Wifi and SSH configuration

-To configure the Wifi, you will need to login to your Edison via serial.
+To configure the Wifi, you will need to login to your Edison via serial initially.
+After Wifi has been configured, you can remotely login to the Edison via SSH.

 Connect the J3 micro-USB on the Edison expansion board to your computer.

 On Windows, follow [this](https://software.intel.com/en-us/setting-up-serial-terminal-on-system-with-windows) for using Putty to login via serial.